fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 1

-Assign a calling line ID and set a 45-second service level threshold:
+In the following example, this script assigns a calling line ID and sets a 45-second service level threshold:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -OboResourceAccountIds @("Resource Account 01 GUID", "Resource Account 02 GUID") -ServiceLevelThresholdResponseTimeInSecond 45 -LanguageID en-US -U
 ````
 *Note: This example doesn't contain the minimum number of parameters required to create a new call queue.*

+##### Example 2

-To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following example:
+In the following example, this script modifies an existing call queue and uses the Set-CsCallQueue cmdlet:

 ````PowerShell
 Set-CsCallQueue -Identity <Call Queue GUID> -OboResourceAccountIds @("Resource Account GUID 01", "Resource Account GUID 02") -ServiceLevelThresholdResponseTimeInSecond 45 -LanguageID en-US